Dawido090/Vis_Portfolio/README.md

 # Vis_Portfolio
-Visualization Portfolio using Power BI
+Visualization Portfolio using Power BI and others